-Per Year, \$3.00....Six Months, \$1.50....Three Months, 75 Cts.
+Per Year, \$8.00 ....
+Six Months, \$1.50 ....
+Three Months, 75 Cts.

-In remitting by mail, a Post Office Order or Draft on Boston or New York payable to the order of Colby and Rich, is preferable to Bank Notes, since, should the Order r Draft be lost or stolen, it can be renewed without loss to the sender.
+In remitting by mail, a Post Office Order or Draft on Boston or New York payable to the order of COLBY AND RICH, is preferable to Bank Notes, since, should the Order r Draft be lost or stolen, it can be renewed without loss to the sender.
 Subscriptions discontinued at the expiration of the time paid for.
-Subscriptions discontinued at the expiration of the time paid for.
-Subscription 120 cents per year, for pre-payment of American postage
+Subscribers in Canada will add to the terms of subscription 20 cents per year, for pre-payment of American postage Speci nen Copies sent Free

-Force are Copies sent Free
+ADVERTISEMENTS ins rted at twenty cents per line for the first, and fifteen cents

-Adventisements inserted at twenty cents per line for the first, and fifteen cents per line for each subsequent insertion
+Per line for each subsequent insertion

-Fall communications intended for publication, or many way connected with the Faltonial Department should be addressed to the Editor.
+The first and the first are the first and the first all peparinent should be addressed to the Editor.
 Letters to the Editor, not intended for publication, should be marked "private" on the envelope.